 We have successfully accommodated various groups on custom tailored tours in regards to historic studies, environmental studies, access to cultural grounds, as well as large groups from various companies working in and around the area.

 To inquire about the group tours, use the book today form on the website and select 'custom' under service type.

 How do I get to Gillam Manitoba?

-We are lucky enough to say that there is an all weather road (Provincial Road 280) leading right to Gillam and to the boat launch we use.
+There is an all weather road (Provincial Road 280) leading right to Gillam and to the Limestone boat launch we use.
 If a gravel road drive is not in your itinerary, you can also book with Calm Air or Via Rail as they both offer routine stops in Gillam.